tutorial

 Simulating Robotic Scenarios with ROS 1 and Gazebo

 Simulation plays a crucial role in robotics development by allowing developers to assess their algorithms and designs without physical prototypes.
-In this tutorial, we will demonstrate how to simulate a robotic arm with physics-based simulator Gazebo and visualize it with Foxglove Studio.
+In this tutorial, we will demonstrate how to simulate a robotic arm with physics-based simulator Gazebo and visualize it with Foxglove.

 Setting up